Written on July 7, 2021.

 - experimentation as the only option to make educated decisions.

 In this same post, I also remembered the point that we need some level of complexity to build anti-fragile systems – ones that get better as they are exposed to adverse conditions.
-We need some exploration and pure exploitation is fragile and at the risk of being put out of balance or ‘disrupted’ and rendered irrelevant by changes in the environment.
+Some exploration is needed, pure exploitation is fragile and creates a risk of being put out of balance or ‘disrupted’ and rendered irrelevant by changes in the environment.

 Still, maybe we want to avoid too much complexity as it is not without causing a number of problems.

 Feeling at home?
-Welcome in today’s business world.
+That is today’s business world.

 In the present post, I will attempt to articulate an idea that emerge from my readings: Platforms are great to organize the mess we live in.